 Our Visual Arts Curriculum at Immanuel:

 In the Immanuel Art room, students are learning in a student-centered, choice-based, collaborative, hands on atmosphere.
-Our program is directly linked to both the state and national core Visual Arts Standards.
-For a detailed overview of our program, every grade level overview is listed to the right.
+Our program is directly linked to both the State and National Core Visual Arts Standards.
+A detailed overview of our program at every grade level is listed to the right.